NickG-Math/Mackey/Doc.md

 In that case the difference between \f$ab\f$ and \f$cd\f$ generating the same group can be greater than just an integer coprime to the group's order (or a sign).

 * For another example, when computing the \f$RO(C_4)\f$ homology in \f$\mathbb F_2\f$ coefficients the group \f$\mathbb F_2\oplus \mathbb F_2\f$ tends to appear frequently;
-unfortunately the three generators cannot be distingusihed.
+unfortunately its three generators cannot be distingusihed.

 * One way out of this is to break down our box products further until they can be directly compared.
 Eg we can compare the chains for \f$S^{2\sigma+\lambda}\wedge S^{-\lambda}\f$ with those for
 \f$S^{\sigma+\lambda}\wedge S^{\sigma -\lambda}\f$ by using the chains for \f$S^{\sigma}\wedge S^{\sigma}\wedge S^{\lambda}\wedge S^{-\lambda}\f$ as an intermediate.